Dictionary of Medicines + Devices - elearning for healthcare

 More information

-In January 2020, the Chief Pharmaceutical Officer’s Clinical Fellows in collaboration with NHSX and NHS England and Improvement, launched a project exploring the challenges of implementing the dictionary of medicines and devices (dm+d) standard.
+In January 2020, the Chief Pharmaceutical Officer’s Clinical Fellows in collaboration with NHSX and NHS England and Improvement, launched a project exploring the challenges of implementing the NHS dictionary of medicines and devices (dm+d) standard.
 This elearning programme aims to support the workforce in understanding and implementing the dm+d standard across secondary care in England.

 Meet the team